Hutchinson chiropractor creates gym for kids with sensory disabilities

 From boards with materials you can touch, to a rock climbing wall and swings, there’s so much to do in the Oz Kids Sensory Gym.

 “We have threading and they can thread beads or buttons,” said Leslie Osborn, owner of Oz Chiropractic and gym creator.
-“There’s squishy bins and [kids] can do sorting of colors.
+“There are squishy bins and [kids] can do sorting of colors.
 This just works on their fine motor skills.”

 Osborn’s twin 5-year-old daughters, Audrey and Jordan, are the inspiration behind the sensory gym.